Ask a British nail blogger: my nail care routine

 If my nails need tidying up, I use my glass nail file (3) – also from Sallys (I bought a lot of the staples there when I first got into doing my nails).

 I make sure to use cuticle oil as much as I can.
 This oil (4) came from Sally’s too.
 I can’t quite describe the smell – but I love it.
 I also have some jojoba oil into which I’ve put some drops of essential oil.
-It’s supposed to be better absorbed by the skin, but I haven’t found much of a difference between it and this oil to be honest, and I prefer the smell of this.
+It’s supposed to be better absorbed by the skin, but I haven’t used it long enough yet to know if it’s better.
+And I prefer the smell of this.
 I keep it on my desk and put a drop on each nail a couple of times a day, sometimes leaving it, and sometimes rubbing it into my nails and fingertips.

 A couple of times a week when I remember, usually in the evenings when I’m watching TV, I’ll rub in some Lush Lemony Flutter Cuticle Butter (5).
 It smells lovely and lemony.